-People have waited over thirty years for a Museum at Biggin Hill, but the situation is incredible because there is an existing highly praised approved design, by the Biggin Hill Battle of Britain Supporters Club, which in no way affects the Chapel, but could provide the same level of support and with vastly superior facilities at lower predicted cost.
-Importantly it did not require the closure of the Chapel during the building works.
+People have waited over thirty years for a Museum at Biggin Hill.
+The situation is made worse because the highly praised approved design, by the Biggin Hill Battle of Britain Supporters Club, which in no way would have affected the Chapel, but provided the same level of support and with vastly superior facilities, could have been built at lower predicted cost.
+Also importantly it would not have required the closure of the Chapel throughout the building works.

-The new Council design has required the closure of the Chapel to visitors, also for services and the funerals of Veterans for over a year whilst building works take place.
-This was highlighted to great effect at the last St George's Day Service, when a 95 year old RAF Veteran, proudly wearing his Air Crew Association tie, rose to his feet and announced his days were numbered and he wanted his funeral to be in the Chapel and his ashes placed in the Garden of Remembrance.
+Whereas the Council design has required the closure of the Chapel to visitors, also for services and the funerals of Veterans for over a year whilst building works have taken place.
+This situation was highlighted to great effect at the 2017 St George's Day Service, when a 95 year old RAF Veteran, proudly wearing his Aircrew Association tie, rose to his feet and announced his days were numbered and he wanted his funeral to be in the Chapel and his ashes placed in the Garden of Remembrance.
 But he could not die to order, how could they consider closing the Chapel for over a year?!

-Other than those in the immediate locality of Biggin Hill, the many other interested parties, including ex-RAF personnel, and relatives worldwide of those commemorated, remain in ignorance of these distressing plans!
+Other than those in the immediate locality of Biggin Hill, the many other interested parties, including ex-RAF personnel, and relatives worldwide of those commemorated, remain in ignorance of these distressing developments.